Nasa's UFO report: What we learned from UAP study

 Despite numerous reported UAP sightings, Ms Fox said there typically isn't enough data that "can be used to make definitive scientific conclusions about the nature and origin of UAP".

-Fox announced that Nasa has appointed a new director of UAP research to "establish a robust database for the evaluation of future data".
+Ms Fox announced that Nasa has appointed a new director of UAP research to "establish a robust database for the evaluation of future data".

 The director will use AI and machine learning in the data gathering and analysis process.